qorix-group/score/docs/process/process_areas/safety_analysis/safety_analysis_concept.rst

 #.
 Stakeholders for the safety analysis?
 #.
 Who needs which information?
 #.
-How to analyze existing safety measure?
+How to analyze existing safety mitigation?
 #.
-How to add new safety measure/mechanisms?
+How to add new safety mitigations?

 Stakeholders for the Safety Analysis
 ====================================